 Coleman chose UCF because of the program’s reputation and the ability to earn both an MBA and Master of Sport Business Management, as well as its community outreach and volunteer component.
 She states that “many other programs tout themselves as having the best alumni network or access to different sports organizations, but the DeVos program separates itself as, in my opinion, the most socially conscious and well-rounding sport business management program in the country.”
 As part of this commitment to the community, Coleman teaches Physical Education at the Orange County Academy in Bithlo and will be attending a family retreat weekend through Deliver the Dream, an organization that allows families dealing with life-threatening diseases to enjoy a weekend of relaxation and fun.

 Coleman’s decision was also influenced by Dr. Lapchick, whose story and mission to use the power of sport to change the world inspired Coleman to study at UCF.
 Coleman is currently a graduate assistant for Dr. Lapchick, which involves assisting him in writing articles for ESPN and Sport Business Journal and collecting data on human trafficking in sport and racism in sport in conjunction with The Institute for Diversity and Ethics in Sport (TIDES).
 Coleman also has praise for Dr. Yoho, whose passion for supply chain and eagerness to get to know the students and help them see how the subject could be applied in their professional futures made a lasting impact.

-After graduating in spring, Coleman plans to work for an athletic department at a university or within the administration at the conference or NCAA level.
+After graduating, Coleman plans to work for an athletic department at a university or within the administration at the conference or NCAA level.